brwhale/KataScript/README.md

 # KataScript
-A simple scripting language with familiar syntax.
+A simple, header-only, scripting language with familiar syntax.

 ## Tutorial: